GarroshIcecream/yummy/readme.md

-# RecipeMe CLI
+# Yummy

 ![RecipeMaster Logo](https://via.placeholder.com/150)

-**RecipeMaster** is a powerful command-line interface (CLI) tool designed to help you manage your recipes effortlessly.
-With RecipeMaster, you can store, view, categorize, and export your recipes using a beautiful interface powered by [Bubble Tea](https://github.com/charmbracelet/bubbletea).
+**yummy** is a powerful command-line interface (CLI) tool designed to help you manage your recipes effortlessly.
+With yummy, you can store, view, categorize, and export your recipes using a beautiful interface powered by [Bubble Tea](https://github.com/charmbracelet/bubbletea).

 ## Features